 You need to gather complete information about the process before you start mapping it.
 Irrespective of the business process mapping technique followed, gathering information about the process is the preliminary step for all methodologies.
 Here is a broad framework of business process mapping steps to be followed:

-Gather information: Collect all the information about the process.
+The gathering of information starts from the moment a reviewer needs to analyze a process, and it continues until business process mapping is completed.
+Gathering data is crucial for mapping the business process.
 Identify the purpose of the process, roles played by people, duration of the process, resources required, expected output, and any other relevant information.

-Review and streamline: Once the process is mapped as-is, the repetitions, redundancies, and bottlenecks become evident.
+Once the process is mapped as-is, the repetitions, redundancies, and bottlenecks become evident.
 A business process mapping diagram can also reveal wrong resource allocation, digression from ideal flow, or missing steps.
 All corrections and updates can be done based on the findings from a review of the process map.

 Applying Business Process Mapping to Your Business

 Business processes may be categorized as managing, operating, and supporting processes.
 Mapping specific types of processes only will prove to be an advantage to the business.
 You need to carefully consider and choose the right process for mapping and subsequent improvement.